Fesotam/connex/README.md

 https://github.com/Fesotam/connex
 Decentralized used clothes marketplace on connex vechain Connex is the mono-repo contains libraries to help build dApps for VeChain.
+Revolutionizing Sustainable Fashion: Introducing a Decentralized Used Clothes Marketplace on Connex VeChain"

 ## Packages